Mixed Moments of the Riemann Zeta and Dirichlet $L$-Functions: Introduction

-Let $\psi$ be an arbitrary primitive Dirichlet character modulo a positive integer~$q$ and let $\mathcal{R}_{4}^{+}$ be the subdomain of $\C^{4}$ where all four parameters have real parts greater than one.
-In this article, we generalise the classical formula of Motohashi shown in~\cite{Motohashi1997-2}.
-For a test function $g$, we consider the second~moment
+Fix a primitive Dirichlet character $\psi$ modulo $q$, and let $\mathcal{R}_{4}^{+}$~be the subdomain of $\mathbb{C}^{4}$ where all four parameters have real parts greater than one.
+This work aims to generalise a spectral reciprocity formula of Motohashi~\cite{Motohashi1997-2}.
+Given a sufficiently well-behaved test function $g$ (see Convention~\ref{convention}), we consider the \textit{mixed second moment}